Skip to contents

 Value

-A character vector of the output file path.
+A character string of the output file path, or if recollect = TRUE, a vrt_block object.

 Details